mamokarz/sample-multi-platform/README.md

 ar qc lib<mylib>.a <source1>.c.o <source2>.c.o ...
 ```

-Cmake will do that for all 3 libraries, resulting in the following files and directories in the _cmake-linux/pal_
+CMake will do that for all 3 libraries, resulting in the following files and directories in the _cmake-linux/pal_

 ```bash
     ./